 Reduction in fluorine and particulate emissions

 Since the 1970s, the Italian ceramic tile industry has worked hard to improve the environmental impact of its production cycles, in which firing plays a crucial role.
 As required by National Guidelines on Best Available Techniques (BATs), all industrial facilities are equipped with advanced technologies for abating pollutants.
-This has resulted in a drastic reduction in atmospheric emissions of CO2, dust, lead, sulphur, particulate and fluorine.
+This has resulted in a drastic reduction in atmospheric emissions of CO2 (approx. 57% reduction between 1988 and 2023), dust, lead, sulphur, particulate and fluorine.

 Fluorine is one of the typical pollutants released by industrial kilns.
-The quantity released from the ceramic tile firing process varies between 180 and 340 kg/year, depending on the size of the plants.
+The quantity released from the ceramic tile firing process varies between 150 and 350 kg/year, depending on the type of the plants.
 However, the installation of hot dust and fume purification systems has enabled the Italian ceramic tile industry to strictly control the fluorine emissions in its production cycles and keep them below the legal limit of 0.2 g/m2 required for Ecolabel certification.

 In addition to fluorine, a pollutant that is typically produced during the firing stage, the Italian ceramic tile industry has also intensified its efforts to treat particulate matter emissions.
 The maximum values measured for all plants investigated are below 60% of the benchmark levels of the industry BATs.